phpactor/phpactor/doc/vim-plugin.md

 Phpactor works best with Composer - but much functionality including auto-completion can still work (sometimes slowly depending on project size).

+### Troubleshooting

+**E117: Unknown function: phpactor#Status**:

+When using vim-plug, you will need to open a PHP file before Phpactor is registered.
+For best results, `cd` to a project that uses Git and Composer before starting Vim.

 Updating
 --------